-People who extend and customize Mattermost privately but who do not share back their work with the open source community are considered “users”.
-When the same people decide to share their work with others in the community they are recognized as “contributors”
+People who extend and customize Mattermost privately but who do not share back their work with the open source community (for a range of reasons, often related to confidentiality) are considered “users”.
+When users are able to share their work with others in the community they are recognized as “contributors”.

-Organizations that purchase Mattermost Enterprise Edition as an extension of the Mattermost open source project for advanced features.
-While the Mattermost roadmap is focused on benefiting the broad community, large customers may accelerate certain parts of the roadmap they find most valuable through large purchases of Enterprise Edition licenses.
+Organizations that purchase Mattermost Enterprise Edition as an extension of the Mattermost open source project for advanced features are known as "customers".
+While the Mattermost roadmap is focused on benefiting the broad community, large customers may accelerate certain parts of the roadmap they find most valuable through purchasing large numbers of Enterprise Edition licenses.

-A subset of the Mattermost community as “contributors” who help increase the overall benefits of Mattermost for others.
-This may be as simple as offering feature ideas or reporting bugs, offering professional services to install or deploy the system, or it can be as involved as building whole new products based on Mattermost, or contributing code to the underlying software.
+Contributors are a subset of the Mattermost community who help increase the overall benefits of Mattermost for others.
+This may be as simple as offering feature ideas, reporting bugs, or offering professional installation and deployment services.
+Or it can be as complex as building whole new products based on Mattermost, or contributing code to the underlying software.

 There are many ways to contribute:

-As of July 2018, over 1000 open source projects on GitHub reference Mattermost.
-Solution Builders create a host of technologies to empower Mattermost software to solve real world problems.
+As of May 2020, over 1,900 open source projects on GitHub reference Mattermost.
+Solution Contributors create a host of technologies to empower Mattermost software to solve real world problems.
 Technologies include:

-Self-hosted Integration Solutions - Includes connectivity and integration with 3rd party applications such as Jira, Confluence, GitLab, Jenkins and other tools
+Self-hosted Integration Solutions - Includes connectivity and integration with third-party applications such as Jira, Confluence, GitLab, Jenkins, and other tools.

 Community Coordinator: Jason Blais